sem CLI Reference#

 you

-should be connected to the organization that owns it.
+must be connected to the organization to which it belongs.

 Working with organizations#